 People need to understand cyber security threats and how to mitigate them.
 Otherwise, they’ll continue to practice poor cyber hygiene.
-This leaves their organisation vulnerable to devastating cyber incidents.
+This leaves their organization vulnerable to devastating cyber incidents.

-Protecting organisations from cyber attacks and breaches is only one of the benefits.
+Protecting organizations from cyber attacks and breaches is only one of the benefits.
 There are many other reasons why security awareness initiatives are important.

-- They enable businesses to create a security culture where good cyber hygiene is built into an organisation.
+- They enable businesses to create a security culture where good cyber hygiene is built into an organization.

 - They ensure infrastructure is robust, and improve customer trust.

 - They follow industry regulations and compliances, protect employees and boost their wellbeing.